danvega/vue-3-getting-started/03_vue_cli/README.md

 # Vue CLI

 Vue provides an official CLI for quickly scaffolding ambitious Single Page Applications.
+If you're on the latest version of the CLI you will have an option to create a Vue 3 application.

 > Note: The CLI assumes prior knowledge of Node.js and the associated build tools.
-If you are new to Vue or front-end build tools, we strongly suggest going through the guide without any build tools before using the CLI.
+If you are new to Vue or front-end build tools, the Vue team strongly suggests going through the guide without any build tools before using the CLI.

+Install the Vue CLI by running the following from the command-line:

 ```bash
 yarn global add @vue/cli